Orrick, Herrington & Sutcliffe LLP - The Inside View

 Recruitment outside OCIs:

-Candidates interested in our 2024 Summer Program can apply directly to Orrick through our Careers Page at Orrick.com.
-For the 19th year, Orrick will host the Bay Area Diversity Career Fair, in partnership with the Bar Association of San Francisco.
+Candidates interested in our 2025 Summer Program can apply directly to Orrick through our Careers Page at Orrick.com.
+For the 20th year, Orrick will host the Bay Area Diversity Career Fair, in partnership with the Bar Association of San Francisco.
 Orrick will also participate in the Loyola Patent Law Interview Program and Lavender Law Career Fair.
-Orrick will also collect resumes collects at over 20 law schools.
+Orrick will also participate in resume collects at several law schools.

 Summer associate profile: